Look, I’m an obstructionist!

-Painkillers: no need
+Painkillers: no need to swallow

 You’ve probably heard the old saying “Take two aspirin and call me in the morning.”
 Based on a new study, though, it might be equally reasonable to tell people just to hold the aspirin bottle.
 People who examined a bottle of ibuprofen—as part of an ostensibly unrelated product survey—subsequently held out longer, and reported less intense pain, while immersing their hands in cold water.